HomeArduinoSensors InterfacingDS18B20 Arduino Tutorial: Single & Multiple Sensors, Serial & OLED Output

 This wiring supports 2, 5, or even 10 sensors on the same data line.

-Arduino Code for Multiple DS18B20 Sensors
+Arduino Code to Read Multiple DS18B20 Sensors

 Here is the code to read temperatures from multiple DS18B20 sensors and display all readings on the OLED screen: